 1. To make the balsamic glaze: bring 1/2 cup of balsamic vinegar to a boil on the stove top, and then reduce to low.
 Allow to simmer, stirring occasionally, until the liquid has reduced to half its volume.

-3. Drizzle a small bit of the balsamic glaze and olive oil on the top of the caprese stack.
+3. Drizzle a small bit of the balsamic glaze on the plate and drizzle olive oil over the top of each Caprese stack.